 - Life Expectancy: 12-15 years

 Being a mix of English Bulldog and Boston Terrier, Boston Bulldogs remain small to medium in size.
-The typical height of Boston Bulldogs is 15-18 inches, with the weight being anywhere from 20-35lbs.
+The typical height of Boston Bulldogs is 15-18 inches, with the weight being anywhere from 20-35 pounds.
 Male Boston Bulldogs are typically slightly larger than females.
 These dogs have many of the English Bulldog and Boston Terrier breeds’ physical attributes.
 Additionally, since they are a crossbreed dog, they typically have fewer genetic issues than their purebred parent dogs.